venno-sudo/Lowenstein-SleepHQ-Integration/README.md

 The Ykush XS board not only connects/disconnects the USB power lines but also connects/disconnects the USB data lines, so there is no harm in leaving the cabling permanently connected.

-The collected project files, scripts and documentation represents a first draft of the project.
-The intent is to improve on the software aspect over time and move away from deprecated features such as crontab to more robust features such as systemd.
+The collected project files, scripts and documentation represents the production version of the project.